volpi-m/Lua-in-cpp/README.md

 # Lua in C++

-## An encapsulation of Lua's API in C++.
+## A simple bridge between Lua's API and C++.

-This repository is very much work in progress, it is currently being reworked.
-However, you can find classes to use Lua's API in C++ and use it to script things into your C++ programs.
+This repository is still work in progress but starts to be useable.
+You can find classes to use Lua's API in C++ and use it to script things into your C++ programs.

 This has been tested with C++ 20 on g++, Lua 5.4 and Ubuntu 21.10.